rundeck/docs/en/administration/cluster/index.md

-% Rundeck Pro Cluster
+% Rundeck Pro Enterprise

-## Rundeck Pro Cluster Architectur
+## Rundeck Enterprise Architecture
 ![Rundeck architecture](../../figures/architecture.png)

 ## Installation
-To install a Rundeck Pro Cluster instance, download the lastest version from [here](https://download.rundeck.com/versions.html), and follow the steps in the [Installation Guide][page:/en/administration/install/index.md]
+To install a Rundeck Pro Enterprise instance, download the lastest version from [here](https://download.rundeck.com/versions.html), and follow the steps in the [Installation Guide][page:administration/install/index.md]

 ## Requirements
-Rundeck cluster environment needs the following shared resources:
+The Rundeck Enterprise environment needs the following shared resources:

 ### Database
-* Rundeck Pro Cluster requires that all the cluster members share the same DB:
+* All the cluster members must share the same DB:

   See: [Database Backends][page:administration/configuration/database/index.md].

 * The keys and project data must be stored in the DB (enabled by default since 2.4.x):

-  See: [Storage Facility][page:/administration/configuration/storage-facility.md]
+  See: [Storage Facility][page:administration/configuration/storage-facility.md]

 ### Load Balancer
 A loadbalancer allows you to achieve high availability in your Rundeck Pro installation by routing http traffic across several redundant Rundeck Pro instances.